Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Italian dialect groups

-Map of Italian dialect groups
+Map of Italian dialect groups cartoon

 Now, let’s talk about some of our famous dialects.
 We’ve got the Sicilian dialect that’s like music to the ears with its sing-songy tones.
-And then there’s the Neapolitan dialect, which is so fast and furious, it’ll leave your head spinning faster than a plate of spaghetti.
+And then there’s the Neapolitan dialect, which is so fast and furious.
+It’ll leave your head spinning faster than a plate of spaghetti.

 So, let’s see some of the most famous Italian dialects!
 In the picture below, there are several expressions.
 Could you guess what they mean?
 Read until the end of this post to get answers.

-Italian Dialects Cartoon
+People speaking Italian Dialects Cartoon

 Tuscan